 What Can We Do as Enthusiasts?

 You’re a terrible person if you let someone die in front of you simply because of your ignorance, even if you don’t know that person.
 Then what about someone you like?
 Someone, you love?
 A guy ran a small bookstall a couple of lanes towards Flora Fountain from the McDonald’s at CST.
 His name was Basant Bhai.
-Basant Bhai was from UP, not much educated formally.
+Basant Bhai was from UP, and not much educated formally.
 But he knew literature.
 He knew Arundhati Roy, he knew Paulo Coelho and even George Orwell.
-He knew their books, their stories, and had strong opinions on each of them.
+He knew their books, and their stories, and had strong opinions on each of them.
 I often bought books from him.
 Just before the pandemic, Basant Bhai had to shut down his stall, simply because of falling sales.
 He went back to his village, and I never heard from him again.

-Basant Bhai was one of many such people who loved books, cared for them, and they are nowhere to be found today.
+Basant Bhai was one of many such people who loved books, and cared for them, and they are nowhere to be found today.
 We interviewed publishing industry veteran Priya Kapoor, Editorial Director of Roli Books, for Bombay Reads a few months ago.
 When asked about the disappearing bookstores, she said,

 “At present, the number of readers on Kindle only are not alarming enough for e-books to be an imminent threat to bookstores.
 However, Amazon and other online retailers who offer high discounts is another matter.
 It’s certainly a tough environment for bookshops, especially independent bookshops, to thrive.
 In certain countries like France, have laws that prohibit discounts of more than 5% on books – this helps protect bookstores from giants such as Amazon.
 Economic forces such as high rent, low margins in books, a pandemic (!) do not bode well for bookshops, however, I hope readers and lovers of books keep up the demand and support their local bookshops.”